Dr. Philip R. Gaudet, DVM

 Cindy has been with Capeway Veterinary Hospital since 1998 and has been the Practice Manager since 2003.
 She is a Certified Veterinary Practice Manager and has an Associate Degree in General Management.
 She is a member of the American Animal Hospital Association (AAHA) and the Veterinary Hospital Managers Association (VHMA).
 When Cindy isn’t managing her wonderful staff, she is entertaining her friends and family year round.
 In the warmer months, she is boating on the Westport River with her family and friends.

+Meghan joined our team in 2008.
 Meghan enjoys educating clients on how to keep their pets happy and healthy.
 She thrives in emergency situations making sure sick pets get excellent medical attention.
 She is responsible for supervising and training technician staff, keeping the doctors happy, as well as patient care.
-She lives with Ramona, a 4 year old long haired dachshund who is a complete diva.
-Mona hates the rain and loves to eat everything and anything.
-Her other dog is named Derby, she a beagle mix who she adopted from the C.A.R.E. organization.
-Derby enjoys jumping over fences and cuddling on the couch.
-When not here at Capeway, (which is not often) she enjoys socializing with friends and walking around Buttonwood Park.
+Besides her husband and son, she shares her home with Owen an adorable collie mix.
+When not here at Capeway Veterinary Hospital, (which is not often) she enjoys socializing with friends and walking around Buttonwood Park.